amritsharma/writing-challenge/Jan12-Canadian-Postal-Codes.md

 Fun fact: Did you know that the UK, Ireland and the Netherlands use an alphanumeric postal code system as well?

-Less than fun fact: There are 876,445 postal codes in Canada.
+Not-so-fun fact: There are 876,445 postal codes in Canada.

 Honestly, digging into the postal codes was quite underwhelming, I don't know what I expected here.
 The letters and numbers aren't random.
 The characters from left to right point to an increasingly accurate representation of what that location.